sncf-connect-tech/hesperides/README.md

 **The project is currently being rework**

-See branch `feature/springboot` for the new version under construction
+See branch `develop` for the new version under construction

 See branch `master` for the production version